-Sabine Pass LNG issued a limited notice to proceed, or LNTP, in December 2004 and an NTP in early April 2005, which required Bechtel to commence all other aspects of the work under the EPC agreement.
+Sabine Pass LNG issued a limited notice to proceed in December 2004 and a final notice to proceed in early April 2005, which required Bechtel to commence all other aspects of the work under the EPC agreement.
 Bechtel must achieve substantial completion in accordance with the requirements of the EPC agreement on or before December 20, 2008.
 Final completion must be attained no later than 90 days after achieving substantial completion.